 The official address for the Sagrada Familia is Carrer de Mallorca, 401, 08013 Barcelona, Spain.
 You can see it here on Google Maps.

-The Sagrada Familia basically takes up a whole block to the north west of the city centre.
+The Sagrada Familia takes up an entire city block in the Eixample district, a little to the north east of the city centre.
 It’s sandwiched between two small parks, Plaça de Gaudí to the northeast and Plaça de la Sagrada Família to the southwest.

 How to Get to the Sagrada Familia

-You can also take the public bus, although depending on traffic this will likely take a little longer than the subway, on average around 30 minutes.
+You can also take the public bus, although traffic means it will likely take a little longer than the metro, around 30 minutes on average.

 Finally, the Barcelona Bus Turístic (Hop on Hop off bus) has a stop directly outside the Sagrada Familia.
-This bus route also includes sites like Sant Pau Recinte de la Moderniste and Park Guell, and is a great way to see the city.
+This bus route also includes stops at Sant Pau Recinte Modernista and Park Güell, and is a good way to get around the main sights.

-You can either buy the Barcelona Bus Turistic ticket directly here, or purchase it as part of a sightseeing pass for Barcelona.
-For example, it’s included on the Barcelona City Pass and the Go Barcelona Pass.
+You can buy the Barcelona Bus Turístic ticket directly from Tiqets here, or get it as part of a sightseeing pass.
+It’s included on the Barcelona City Pass and the Go Barcelona Pass.

-These passes have a variety of includes and benefits, which you can read more about in our guide to the various Barcelona City Passes here.
+These passes have a variety of inclusions and benefits, which you can read more about in our guide to the various Barcelona City Passes here.

 Sagrada Familia Opening Times

-In normal times, the Sagrada Familia is open every day of the year, including Christmas Day and New Year’s Day.
-Dates and times vary depending on the time of year, and are normally as follows:
+The Sagrada Familia is open every day of the year, including Christmas Day and New Year’s Day.
+Hours vary by season:

 Can You Attend Mass at the Sagrada Familia?

-Yes, you can attend mass at the Sagrada Familia.
-It’s an active place of worship, and a number of masses are held throughout the week.
+Yes.
+The Sagrada Familia is an active place of worship, and masses are held throughout the week.

 - Every Saturday and on the eve of holy days of obligation at 8 pm.